build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 ## Performance Testing Results

-Understanding the request per second each instance could process under heavy load is often a key metric used to evaluate instance and application performance.
-In order to compare a `c6g.xlarge` and a `c5.xlarge` instances we need to perform a load test.
-We discuss various load testing methodologies in the [Graviton Technical Guide on GitHub](https://github.com/aws/aws-graviton-getting-started) and recommend using a framework like [wrk2](https://github.com/kinvolk/wrk2).
-I decided to go ahead and use `wrk2` to test the `shorten_url` function of our application.
+Performance testing is key when comparing multiple instance types.
+In order to compare a `c6g.xlarge` and a `c5.xlarge` instances we will be performing a load test to understand how many requests per second each instance type can serve.
+We discuss various load testing methodologies in the [Graviton Technical Guide on GitHub](https://github.com/aws/aws-graviton-getting-started) and recommend using a framework like [wrk2](https://github.com/kinvolk/wrk2). `wrk2` is a  version of `wrk` that is modified to produce a constant throughput load and report accurate latency details across various percentiles.
+I decided to go ahead and use `wrk2` to test the `shorten_url` function of our application and compare the total requests per second served as well as the average latency at each percentile during our load test.

 ### Load test Setup